Kindergarten Early Admission Information – Shame on Howard County, Maryland Board of Education

 Your child will be repeating Kindergarten in Howard County Public Schools even if they already completed Kindergarten elsewhere if they aren’t able to pass a different proficiency test.
 I don’t know any of the details about the first grade test, but from my daughter’s class, I know of a couple of kids who managed to pass it and one who would have to repeat kindergarten (she opted to stay at the private school).

-Update: My daughter is now a 5th grader and is on par or way above grade level in performance.
+Update 2019: My daughter is now a 5th grader and is on par or way above grade level in performance.
 So far there haven’t been signs of the problems we were so sternly warned about.
+Having said that, she is going to be a young middle schooler, and that does concern us.
+We can definitely see she’s not as tall as her peers, for example.
+She is still keeping up with the rest academically though.

 By the way, if you have a gifted child, you may want to read some of my other blog entries, such as gift ideas for brainy children, Great Summer Camps in Howard County, and educational TV shows on Netflix and Youtube.